Manan-Joshi/inexutils/README.md

 ### Installation
 Currently the plugin is available for CC2017 for MAC and WIN, other version would be released soon based on the feedback.

-MAC Installtion instructions :- Download the installer and run it.
+MAC Installation instructions :- Download the installer and run it.
 If you have InDesign installed in a location other than under /Application, choose the InDesign install location.

-WIN Installtion instructions :- Download the installer and run it
+WIN Installation instructions :- Download the installer and run it

 ### How to use
 1. Use the menu InEXUtils>Ignore missing plugins(All Docs).
 This will ignore the missing plugin info from all the open documents.
 This menu will be active only when we have some documents open.